I am from grey

 She moves with Assurance

-towards a heart filled with compassion
+towards a heart

-and thoughts toward others; not self
+toward others; not self

 She gives me confidence that I can change –